Geometric leaf of symplectic groupoid: Description of Cluster Coordinates of the Teichm uller Space ,

 One of the well-known examples of a cluster algebra equipped with a natural Poisson bracket is provided by the Teichm\"uller space equipped with the Goldman Poisson bracket \cite{GSV05},\cite{FST08Acta},\cite{fock2006moduli}.

-\section{Description of Cluster Coordinates of the Teichm\"uller Space $\mathcal{T}_{g,s}$, $s\in \{1,2\}$}
+\section{Description of Cluster Coordinates of the Teichm\"uller Space $\mathcal{T}_{g,s}$, $s\ge 1$}

-~ The topology of an oriented, compact, two dimensional surface is completely described by the genus $g$, and the number of boundary components, $s$.
+~ The topology of an oriented, complete, two-dimensional surface is entirely described by the genus $g$ and the number of boundary components, $s$.
 Such a surface will be denoted $\Sigma_{g,s}$.
-We assume that $g,s$ satisfy the \emph{hyperbolicity condition} $3g-3+s>0$.
+We assume that $g,s$ satisfy the \emph{hyperbolicity condition} { $2g-2+s>0$}.

-{ The topological surface $\Sigma_{g,s}$ with $g,s$ satisfying hyperbolicity condition can be equipped with a hyberbolic metric, i.e., a metric with constant curvature $-1$; the surface with a hyperbolic metric is called a \emph{hyberbolic surface}.
+{ The topological surface $\Sigma_{g,s}$ with $g,s$ satisfying hyperbolicity condition can be equipped with a hyperbolic metric, i.e., a metric with constant curvature $-1$; the surface with a hyperbolic metric is called a \emph{hyperbolic surface}.
 Any hyperbolic surface is obtained as a quotient of the upper half plane $\H = \{x+iy \in \C|\ x,y \in \R,\ y > 0 \}$ by a discrete subroup $F$ of $PSL(2,\R)$.
 Such $F$ is called a Fuchsian group.
 Note that $\H$ is equipped with the standard hyperbolic metric $ds^2 = \frac{dx^2+dy^2}{y^2}$.
-An element $g\in PSL(2,\R)$ represented by a $2\times 2$ real matrix $g=\pm $ acts naturally on $\H$ via Möbius transformations, $z \mapsto \frac{az + b}{cz+d}$.
+An element $g\in PSL(2,\R)$ represented by a $2\times 2$ real matrix $g=\pm $ acts naturally on $\H$ via M\"obius transformations, $z \mapsto \frac{az + b}{cz+d}$.
 Such action is an isometry.
 On $\H$, the geodesics are given by half circles centered on the real line and vertical lines.
-An ideal triangle in $\H$ is a triangle in the closed upper half plane $\{(x,y)| y\ge 0\}$ with geodesic sides and all three vertices on the real line, or two on the real line and one at infinity.
+An ideal triangle in $\H$ is a triangle in the {open} upper half plane $\{(x,y)| y> 0\}$ with geodesic sides and all three vertices on the real line, or two on the real line and one at infinity.
 All ideal triangles in $\H$ are isometric to each other.
 An \emph{ideal triangle} of a hyperbolic surface is a triangle with geodesic sides isometric to one (and, hence, any) ideal triangle in $\H$.

-For $2g-2 + s > 0$, each hyperbolic surface of genus $g$ with $s$ holes can be represented as a disjoint union of $s$ “outer” infinite hyperbolic domains (“holes”), each of which is isometric to a half of a one-sheeted hyperboloid whose geodesic boundary is a unique closed geodesics homeomorphic to a loop around a hole (a hole “boundary,” or perimeter), and the (topologically open but bounded) part which we call the \emph{reduced surface}.
-In what follows, a hyperbolic surface will always refer to this reduced surface
+For $2g-2 + s > 0$, each hyperbolic surface of genus $g$ with $s$ holes can be represented as a disjoint union of $s$ {magenta}{topologically closed} “outer” infinite hyperbolic domains (“holes”), each of which is isometric to a half of a one-sheeted hyperboloid whose geodesic boundary is a unique closed geodesics homeomorphic to a loop around a hole (a hole “boundary,” or perimeter), and the (topologically open but bounded) part which we call the \emph{reduced surface}.
+In what follows, a \emph{hyperbolic surface} will always refer to this reduced surface.